 With a Bachelor of Science degree in Management, a student can select from a variety of concentrations which provide in-depth understanding of specific functional areas.
 The areas of concentration are:

 - General Management

 MANAGEMENT MAJOR CONCENTRATIONS

 Concentrations provide a depth of understanding in a specific functional area of specialization within management.
-A concentration consists of 18 credit hours beyond the required core courses, with the exception of Management Information Systems, which has 21 credit hours.
+A concentration consists of 18 credit hours beyond the required core courses.
 Concentrations are provided in the areas of Business Analytics, Business Economics, Finance & Banking, General Management, Human Resource Management, Management Information Systems, and Marketing.

 The concentration in General Management is most appropriate for students who have a broad-based interest in the field of management rather than a single area of concentration.
 This program of study prepares students for careers as leaders of all types of organizations including government, nonprofit, and business.
 Students are required to complete a total of 18 credit hours to earn a concentration in General Management.
 Students with a concentration in General Management are also required to complete at least one upper division three (3) credit-hour course in each of at least three different areas within Management.